Frityet/ManagedC/README.md

 #define mc_free(ptr) managed_release(ptr)
 ```

-You can specify a custom "deconstructor", which is a function which will run on each element of the array on deallocation
+You can specify a custom "deconstructor", which is a function that will run on each element of the array on deallocation

 ```c
 #include <stdio.h>